-HSI Specification
+HSI Specifications

 Item 10/10E 18/18E BX-HSIO1 BX-HSIO2 BX-HSIO4

 Input Type Sink/Source

-Total Inputs 1 6 10 20 2 8 8 8
+Total Inputs 1 6 10 20 20 8 8

 High-Speed Inputs 6 10 10 8 8 8

 Location X0-X5 X0-X9 X0-X9 Slot dependent

 Frequency 0 to 250kHz 0 to 2MHz

-Minimum Pulse width 0.5 μs 125ns
+Minimum Pulse width 0.5 μs

 Off to On Response < 2μs

 On to Off Response < 2μs 125ns

-^{1.} Refer to the specific wiring chapter for the discrete input specs of the specific model you are using.
+1. Refer to the specific wiring chapter for the discrete input specs of the specific model you are using.

-^{2.} BRX MPU standard inputs may be used with high-speed functions, but at lower response frequencies of approximately 120Hz.
+2. BRX MPU standard inputs may be used with high-speed functions, but at lower response frequencies of approximately 120Hz.

 High-speed In High-speed Input Function

 F unctions Avai lable Inputs User Selected Options

-MPU BX-HSIO1 BX-HSIO2 BX-HSIO4 Required 1 Reset Input Capture Inhibit Rotary Position Scaling 2
+MPU BX-HSIO1 BX-HSIO2 BX-HSIO Required Reset Input Capture Inhibit Rotary Position Scaling

 Up Counter 1 N/A (opti onal)

 Down Counter 1 IN/A (opti onal)

 Quad Counter 2

-Bidirectional Counter Up to 3 2 1 Input 1 Input 1 Input
+Bidirectional Counter 2 1 Input 1 Input 1 Input 1 Input is used (optional)

-Up/Down Counter Up to 4 Up to 4 2 is used is used is used
+Up/Down Counter Up to 3 Up to 4 Up to 4 2 is used is used

 Edge Timer 1

 Edge Timer (Duration) 1 N/A N/A (optional)

 Dual Edge Timer 2

 Pulse Catch 1 N/A N/A N/A N/A

 External Interrupt Triggers

-Event Trigger 4 4 4 Available inputs
+Event Trigger 4 4 4 Available inputs · ·

-Timer Trigger 4 4 4 N/A N I/A
+Timer Trigger 4 4 4 N/A

 Match Register 4 4 4 IN/A

 Input Filters Al ole to filter all i nputs

-^{1.} BRX MPU standard inputs may be used with high-speed functions, but at lower response frequencies of approximately 120Hz.
+1. BRX MPU standard inputs may be used with high-speed functions, but at lower response frequencies of approximately 120Hz.

-^{2.} Only one scaling option can be used at any given time.
+2. Only one scaling option can be used at any given time.
 If Position scaling is used, Rate scaling is not available, and vice versa.

-Table Driven Inputs Fu ınctions Availal ole Outputs MPU BX-HSIO1 BX-HSIO2 BX-HSIO4 Inputs Required Required 1 Instructions Preset Table Up to 4 Up to 4 Up to 4 Reference to (one) Axis Position or (one) High-Speed Counter/ Timer Accumulator 1 TDOPRESET Programmable Limit Switch Up to 4 Op 10 4 Up to 4 Reference to (one) Axis Position or (one) High-Speed Counter/ Timer Accumulator 1 TDOPLS
+Table Driven Inputs Fu nctions Availal ole Outputs MPU BX-HSIO1 BX-HSIO2 BX-HSIO4 Inputs Required Required Instructions Preset Table Up to 4 Up to 4 Up to 4 Reference to (one) Axis Position or (one) High-Speed Counter/ Timer Accumulator 1 TDOPRESET Programmable Limit Switch Up to 4 Op to 4 Up to 4 Reference to (one) Axis Position or (one) High-Speed Counter/ Timer Accumulator 1 TDOPLS

-^{1.} BRX MPU standard outputs may be used with high-speed functions, but at lower response frequencies of approximately 110Hz.
+1. BRX MPU standard outputs may be used with high-speed functions, but at lower response frequencies of approximately 110Hz.
 Use of relay outputs is not recommended.